Enter to main center

 (1) The system is compatible with previous generations of e-Gate.
 Thus, users do not need to re-enroll.

-(2) Foreign persons are eligible to use the third- and fourth-generation e-Gate in departure.
+(2) Foreign persons are eligible to use the New Generation e-Gate in departure.

 (3) A dynamic facial recognition function is applied to accelerate immigration clearance processes.